Integralist/integralist.co.uk/pages/resume/index.md

 ## Working Together / Testimonials

-The following quotes (all very kind) are from people I've worked with.
-Everything quoted below was unsolicited and unexpected feedback, which is just so lovely!
-I've never asked anyone to "please write something nice about me". **All of these wonderful comments were genuine and truly appreciated.**
+The following quotes are all **genuine**.
+I've never asked anyone I've worked with to say/write something nice about me, but I've had the good fortune to have built up wonderful relationships with the people I work with, and so they have responded in kind by posting nice things to/about me in public work Slack channels...

 <details class="testimonial">
 	<summary>Product Support at BuzzFeed</summary>